undert0wn/paarthurnax/README.md

 [![License: Apache 2.0](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](LICENSE)
 [![Status: alpha](https://img.shields.io/badge/status-alpha-orange.svg)](CHANGELOG.md)

-> *Codename: **Paarthurnax**.
-A powerful ancient being (not unlike AI) who chooses to help mortals, teach them, and guide them.
-Wise, patient, and never gatekeeping.*
+> ***Paarthurnax** in gaming  is apowerful dragon who chooses to help mortals, teach them, and guide them.*

-A drop-in governance scaffold that (hopefully) gives local open-source LLMs the behavioral structure they need to be useful coding partners inside an IDE.
+Similarly, this Codename: **Paarthurnax** tool should be wise, patient, and never gatekeeping.
+It's adrop-in governance scaffold that (hopefully) gives local open-source LLMs the behavioral structure they need to be useful coding partners inside an IDE.

 > **Legal Disclaimer:** This project is an independent, unofficial project inspired by The Elder Scrolls V: Skyrim.
 It is not affiliated with, endorsed by, or connected to Bethesda Softworks, Zenimax Media, Microsoft, or any official Skyrim/Dragon assets.
 This project uses the character name "Paarthurnax" purely for thematic inspiration and does not include any official Skyrim imagery, logos, dragon fonts, or direct quotes.